 - How many people live in Pinellas County?

 - Why are there so many local governments?

 - I have a question about planning in my community.
 Who should I call?

 Questions about the

 What is the PPC?

 Although the PPC has existed in some form since 1965, it was reconstituted in its current form in 1988 by a special act of the State Legislature (Chapter 88-464, Laws of Florida), and approved by countywide referendum as an amendment to the Pinellas County Charter.
 In September 2014, the PPC board unified its membership with the Pinellas County Metropolitan Planning Organization, as stipulated by Chapter 2012-245, Laws of Florida.
-Because they are governed by different state and local laws, both the MPO and PPC will continue to exist as separate legal entities.

 The PPC representatives are assisted by a professional staff, composed of the Executive Director and support personnel, which conducts research, provides technical assistance to smaller communities, and administers the Countywide Plan and Countywide Rules.
 PPC projects are also reviewed by the Planners Advisory Committee (PAC), a panel comprised of local government planning directors.

 Pinellas County is made up of many different local governments – 24 cities and towns, plus the unincorporated county.
 In many ways, these communities function independently from one another.
 Each has its own elected council or commission, passes its own laws, and is responsible for the well-being of its own citizens.